huongly-nguyen/Pizza-Service/README.md

   - Please make sure that your firewall is always up and running.
   - Start the containers only when you need it.

-# EWA using XAMPP & Co.
-If you can not run docker you have to setup the environment for EWA yourself.
-You need the same setup that is used for the EWA-lab.
-You will find some hints on the installation in the section "Technische Hinweise" of the current EWA lab.

-  Enjoy
-  Ralf Hahn, April 2024